emromerog/vue3-import-csv/README.md

 # Execute project
 1. Clone repository
 2. npm install
+3. npm run dev
+4. Please upload the csv file in the option "UPLOAD-CSV"
+5. You can check the console of the browser  the loading of the file
+6. Reloads the page to display a table with the loaded data

+# Comments project
+This project contains a "CsvUploader.vue" in the components folder.
+This is an example with the implementation in the same file.
+This is for comparison purposes with the store.

+the final files are the ones set in stores and views ("CsvUploaderStore.ts" and "CsvUploaderView.vue").

 # Vue 3 + TypeScript + Vite + Vue Router 3 + Pinia